jsoto3000/Grokking_Algorithms/Chapter_05/hash_tables.md

     - collisions
     - hash functions
   - Arrays and lists map straight to memory but Hash Tables are smarter
+  - Hash Tables are also extremely fast
+    - Average case takes O(1)
+    - O(1) is called constant time
+      - does not mean instant
+      - means time remains same regardless of size of Hash Table
   - Will likely never need to implement hash tables yourself
     - Any good programming language will have an implementation
     - Python has Hash Tables